dilame/instagram-private-api/README.md

 **Credit:**

-Who deserves most ... https://github.com/mgp25/Instagram-API & @mgp25 for decrypting private keys from c++ libraries bundled within android app.
+Who deserves most ...  @mgp25 & @markmhn for decrypting private keys from c++ libraries bundled within android app.

 **How to use this?**